How is Zeffy free?

 What is an employer identification number?

-An EIN is a unique taxpayer identification number for your business entity, much like a social security number, but for your organization.
+An EIN is a unique federal employer identification number for your business entity, much like a social security number, but for your organization.
 It is also known as the nonprofit tax ID number or federal tax identification number.
+Both for profit businesses and nonprofits need them.

 Reasons why you need an EIN for your nonprofit